-openAFRICA aims to be largest independent repository of open data on the African continent.
+openAFRICA aims to be the largest independent repository of open data on the African continent.

 openAFRICA is not a government portal.
-It is instead a grassroots initiative, maintained by Code for Africa as a public service.
-The platform is therefore available as a free resource for ordinary citizens, civil society organisations, civic activists, the media, and government agencies.
+Instead, it’s a grassroots initiative, maintained by Code for Africa, as a public service.
+The platform is available as a free resource for ordinary citizens, civil society organisations, civic activists, the media, and government agencies.

-You can upload your data to openAFRICA to either store it, or to make it available to a wider public.
+You can upload your data to openAFRICA either to store it, or to make it available to a wider public.
 You can also download data already on openAFRICA for re-use in your own projects.
-We are happy to help you both upload / re-use data.
+We are happy to help you both upload and re-use data.

-Much of the data on openAFRICA has been 'liberated' by pioneering organisations, volunteers or activists.
-It is therefore an eclectic collection that is far from comprehensive.
+Much of the data on openAFRICA has been liberated by pioneering organisations, volunteers or activists, and is an eclectic collection that is far from comprehensive.
 You will, however, find datasets here that are difficult to access elsewhere.
-If there is crucial data that you can't find here or elsewhere, ask and we might be able to help you liberate it.
+If there is crucial data that you can't find here or elsewhere, get in touch and we might be able to help you extricate it.

-All of the data on openAFRICA is intended to be 'actionable'.
+All the data on openAFRICA is intended to be actionable.
 The data is meant to help you change the world.
-We therefore want you to analyse it, visualise it, share it, and build tools or services with it.
+We want you to analyse it, visualise it, share it, and build tools or services with it.

 Data Style Guide